PostHog/posthog.com/contents/blog/posthog-vs-pendo.md

 </table>
 </div>

-- **Session replays:** [Session replays](/session-replay) in PostHog recreate exactly what real users see and how they use your product, and enable you to debug problems using built-in console logs and network performance.
+- **Session replays:** [Session replays](/session-replay) in PostHog recreate exactly what real users see and how they use your product.
+They also enable you to debug problems using built-in console logs and network performance.

 - **Feature flags:** PostHog includes [multivariate feature flags](/feature-flags) that support JSON payloads, enabling you to push real-time changes to your product without redeploying.
 Teams can use feature flags to offer different features or UI choices to users, to trigger in-app messages, and more.

 - **A/B testing:** In PostHog, you can use the [experimentation suite](/ab-testing) to create multivariate tests within your product, such as showing some users a different page layout to others.
-Over time, you can build an understanding of which page performs better, correlate results with other events and deploy a final version.
+Over time, you can build an understanding of which page performs better, correlate results with other events, and deploy a final version.

 ### Product Analytics